mangalrohit-eng/Contact-Center-Moderinizatoin/README.md

 ## 📄 License

 © Accenture.
 Accenture and the > device are trademarks of Accenture.
-Verizon is a trademark of Verizon.
-Used here for descriptive purposes only.

 ## 📞 Contact